Lawtro37/NAT-bridge/README.md

 ```
 Note that the launcher must be in the same or child directory as a `nat-bridge.exe` executable

-There are currently no built in scripts for building to an executable for any operating system other than windows, though it can be done manualy through `pkg`.
+There are currently no built in scripts for building to an executable for any operating system other than windows, though it can be done manualy through `caxa` or `pkg` if you can get it to work.

 <!-- USAGE EXAMPLES -->
 ## Usage